terraform-ibm-modules/terraform-ibm-cos/examples/existing-resources/README.md

 - A Key Protect instance, key ring, and key in a resource group and region.
 - An IAM access policy to allow Cloud Object Storage to access Key Protect for the encryption key.
 - A Cloud Object Storage instance with no buckets in a resource group and region.
-    This example uses the code in the main `terraform-ibm-cos` module.
+    This example uses the code in the root `terraform-ibm-cos` module.
 - Cloud Object Storage buckets with encryption, versioning and archiving respectively.